Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 A little piece of New Orleans, thousands of miles from home.

-Inside, our guided tour focused almost entirely on Michelangelo — especially his unfinished works.
-Those sculptures remain some of our favorite memories from the museum.
+Inside, our guided tour focused almost entirely on Michelangelo, especially his unfinished works.
+Those sculptures remain some of our strongest memories from the museum.
+The figures seem to be emerging from the stone, caught somewhere between idea and completion.

 Then we saw David.